Skip to main content

 apt-get install -y wireguard wireguard-dkms wireguard-tools linux-headers-$(uname -r)

-After the successful installation, you should see that the /etc/wireguard directory is created for both servers.
+After the successful installation, the /etc/wireguard directory will be created for both servers.

 cd /etc/wireguard